5 ways to find the exact version of Microsoft Office that you are using

 Many people who use a Windows computer also use the Office suite from Microsoft.
 However, although it is easy to spot what Windows version you are using just by looking at what your desktop looks like, knowing what version of Office you use can be a bit trickier.
 If you need this information, in this tutorial we show you four different ways in which to discover the exact version of Office that you are using:

-For this method to work, the first thing to do is open one of the applications that are part the Microsoft Office suite.
-It does not matter which app you open: you can launch Word, Excel, PowerPoint or any other.
+The first thing to do is open one of the apps that are part of Microsoft Office.
+It does not matter which app you open: you can start Word, Excel, PowerPoint, Access, or any other.
 Then, look at the left side of the top menu, the one that is also called the ribbon interface.
 Depending on what the File button looks like, you can identify the version of Office you have.
-If the File button is rectangular, its edges are sharp, and it uses title case, then you are using Microsoft Office 2016 or Office 365.
+If the File button is rectangular, its edges are sharp, and it starts with an uppercase letter, then you are using Microsoft Office 2016, 2019 or Office 365.
 In these Office versions, there are no major visual differences to tell them apart.

-If the File button is rectangular, its edges are sharp, and it uses uppercase, then you are using Microsoft Office 2013.
+If the File button is rectangular, its edges are sharp, and it uses all uppercase letters, then you are using Microsoft Office 2013.

-If the File button is rectangular, its corners are round, and it uses title case, then you are using Microsoft Office 2010.
+If the File button is rectangular, its corners are round, and it starts with an uppercase letter, then you are using Microsoft Office 2010.

 If there is no File button on the top-left corner of the window, and instead you see an Office icon, then you are using Microsoft Office 2007.